+This season, we refuse to let our love for all things hair fall to the sidelines.
+In fact, we’re setting out to do just the opposite by mastering a chic (and effortless) hairstyle: the topknot.
 Sure, topknots aren’t new, but after combing through the most inspo-worthy celebrity looks, we’re convinced it’s the hairstyle we’ll be experimenting with most this winter.
 Below, see 10 of the best topknot looks and how to create them, according to celebrity hairstylists.

 “The placement of the knot is important, but how the knot looks isn’t,” says celebrity hairstylist Matt Fugate.
 “Make sure the knot is high up and creates lift in the profile.
-Then, bind with a tight bungie and [move] the hair around it to create the sort of imperfect, effortless French girl hair look.”
+Then, bind with a tight bungee and [move] the hair around it to create the sort of imperfect, effortless French girl hair look.”

-For a loose, perfectly messy topknot, François begins by treating hair with a heat protectant, then blasts Kevin Murphy Bodybuilder Mousse ($41) into dry hair with a hair dryer.
+For a loose, perfectly messy topknot, François begins by treating hair with a heat protectant, then blasts Kevin Murphy Bodybuilder Mousse ($41) into dry hair with a hairdryer.
 “Rake hair upward with your hands and fingers into a high ponytail, then twist and pin hair section by section loosely into a bun with U pins,” he says.
 “Tease out strands around the hairline and from the bun using the end of a carbon tail comb or your fingertips.”
 Finally, finish off the look with hair spray.
-François recommends Paul Mitchell Extra Body Finishing Spray ($20).
+François recommends Paul Mitchell Extra Body Finishing Spray ($19).

 For an alternative topknot à la Mara, hairstylist Kristin Heitkotter suggests pulling hair into a high ponytail at the crown of the head.
 “Loop hair forward as if you’re going to create a half bun, and leave the ends hanging out,” she explains.
-“Secure with bobby pins and embellish with a hair accessory.
+Secure with bobby pins and embellish with a hair accessory.
 Don’t forget to set the look with a strong hair spray like L’Oréal Elnett Strong Hold ($15).

-Fugate says an undone topknot relies on two components: product preparation and knot placement.
+Fugate says an undone topknot like Thandie Newton's relies on two components: product preparation and knot placement.
 “For product prep, you have to load hair with a texturizing product like Kérastase Volume in Power ($37) to create this desirable, dry texture without a ton of shine,” he explains.
 “Anytime I’m going to do a topknot look, I load the hair up with this before pulling into the bun.”

 For a Hailee Steinfeld–inspired knot, Heitkotter recommends beginning with a very high ponytail at the top of your head.
-“While pulling the hair up, apply both Oribe Gel Sérum ($62) and Shu Uemura Essence Absolue ($69).
+“While pulling the hair up, apply both Oribe Gel Sérum ($63) and Shu Uemura Essence Absolue ($69).
 This combination will give you the hold from a gel but the pliability of an oil,” she explains.
 Next, you’ll divide the ponytail into four sections, twisting each section into a small bun.
 “As you’re twisting the sections, apply the same gel/oil combo throughout the entire length of the hair and secure with bobby pins.
 To get this shape, twist and secure the three bottom buns first, and secure the top bun last,” says Heitkotter.
-“Finish the look with a flexible-hold hair spray like Sebastian Shine Define ($13)."
+“Finish the look with a flexible-hold hair spray like Sebastian Shine Define ($20)."

 “Start by prepping with a heat protector.
 My favorite is Oribe Soft Laquer Heat Styling Spray ($36),” says Heitkotter.
-“Then flatiron the hair using the T3 Singlepass X ($230).
+“Then flatiron the hair using the T3 Singlepass X ($199).
 Part hair down the middle and sweep into a high ponytail at the crown of the head.”
 Before securing, Heitkotter suggests scraping through the sides of the hair to create an undone texture.
 “Twist the pony from the base to mid-shaft, form a loop, and secure with pins, leaving the ends out.
 Finish by applying Ouai Finishing Crème ($24) to ends for added texture.”